rkalyanapurdue/kubeadm-bootstrap/README.md

    a.
 A Kubernetes Master with all the required components (etcd, apiserver,
       scheduler and controller-manager)

    b.
-Flannel with VXLAN backend for the Pod Network
+Weave with Network Policy support for the Pod Network

    c.
 Helm for installing software on to the cluster.